Pradhan2017/react-todo-app/README.md

 # react-playlist
-It is simple react todo app
+It is simple react todo app(with Webpack)

 # How to run this project